 This number shows how many profiles meet the conditions for the selected segment (for example, they have an email address and gave required consent for an objective) and therefore are available for the export.
 BlueConic tries to export only the profiles that have changed since the last export.
 This number of profiles exported may be lower than the number displayed here.

-- Specify whether you want to export data to leads or contacts.
+- Specify whether you want to export data to leads and / or contacts.

 - Link BlueConic profiles to Dynamics leads or contacts by linking identifiers from both systems.